petrjanda/coreos-ec2/README.md

 ## Start a cluster

+Given our conf:

+    region: us-east-1
+    cloud_config: config/cloud-config.example
+    key_pair: YOUR-KEY-PAIR
+    instances_count: 2
+    instance_type: c4.large
+    allocate_ip_address: yes

+    volumes:
+      -
+        name: /dev/sdb
+        size: 100
+        volume_type: gp2
+        delete_on_termination: yes

+    security_groups:
+      -
+        name: spark
+        action: find_or_create
+        allow_inbound:
+          -
+            protocol: tcp
+            from_port: 8080
+            to_port: 8080
+            ip: 0.0.0.0/0
+          -
+            protocol: tcp
+            from_port: 4040
+            to_port: 4040
+            ip: 0.0.0.0/0
+      -
+        name: p-1
+        action: create
+        allow_all_own_traffic: true
+        allow_ssh_from: 0.0.0.0/0

 Cluster of `N` nodes will be started with EBS volume attached and mounted.
-All nodes will be connected to single cluster with unique discovery token and EC2 security group.
+All nodes will be connected to single cluster with unique discovery token.

-Replace `xxx` by appropriate key-pair name:
+Additionally there will be new security group `p-1` created which will allow all traffic within the cluster and ports 8080, 4040 from outside the cluster from any IP (be sure you're ok to publish ports like that).

     ➜  coreos-ec2 git:(master) ✗ python3 op.py p-1 launch config/cluster-conf.yml.example
     INFO: --> Fetching CoreOS etcd discovery token